-C. DETAILED BUDGET AND JUSTIFICATION - UP TO 8 POINTS
+C. DETAILED BUDGET AND JUSTIFICATION - UP TO 20 POINTS

-- 1. Proposed project budget is: - a. clear, easily understandable to raters - b. detailed, as evidenced by a comprehensive budget narrative - c. reasonable, as evidenced by including only allowable activities, and - d. cost effective, as compared to other projects providing the same component
+1. Proposed project budget and narrative (Attachment) are: a. clear, easily understandable to raters b. detailed, as evidenced by a comprehensive budget narrative c. reasonable, as evidenced by including only allowable activities, and d. cost effective, as compared to other projects providing the same component 10 Points 2.
+Did provider fully expend previous year's funds?
+5 Points 3.
+Did provider service contract number of clients with no more than 25% of allocation on Homeless Prevention activities?
+5 Points